Finding loose slot machines

 You see, loose isn’t an absolute.
 Looseness depends on your frame of reference.
 Looseness is actually a comparison.
 We shouldn’t say “loose.”
 We should really say “looser”.
 We should really be asking where the looser machines are.
 But let’s bow to common usage and continue using the term loose machine.

 So, what is a loose machine?

-Over the years, players have developed a number of theories about where casinos place their loose machines.
+Over the years, players have developed a number of theories about finding loose slot machines.
 Casinos place loose machines near the entrances, for example, so passersby can see players winning and are enticed to enter the casino and try their luck.
 The loose machines are also at the ends of the aisles to draw players into the aisle, where the tight machines are.

 And, of course, a loose machine is always surrounded by tight machines.
 You never have two loose machines side by side.
 That’s done for players who like to play more than one machine at a time.
 If they should happen to stumble upon one of the loose machines, they’ll be pumping their winnings from it into the tight machines around it.

 More theories.
 The machines near the table games are tight because table games players don’t want to hear a lot of bells and buzzers going off and happy slot players whooping it up after a big win.
 Another reason the machines near the table games are tight is because table games players will occasionally drop a few coins into a slot machine and they don’t expect to win anything, so why give them a high payback.

 Similarly, the machines near the buffet and show lines are tight.
 People waiting in line are just killing time and getting rid of their spare change.
 They’re not going to play for a long time or develop a relationship with those machines, so the machines can be like piggy banks – for the casino!
 Money goes in and rarely comes back out.